Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 - Are you able to handle your horse's needs at home?
 Remember, if he is in pain or his routine changes, he may not be his normal self and be harder to deal with than usual.

 - If you think you are able to handle his needs, what happens if you get sick or have to go out of town for some odd reason?
 Is there someone else that would be willing and capable of doing it for you?

 - If your horse's rehab requires a lot of icing or hand walking, with work and family schedules, do you have the time to do it?
-Remember your horse's recovery depends on him getting prescribed care, not providing it he may not recover fully.
+Remember, your horse's recovery depends on him getting prescribed care; not providing it means that he may not recover fully.

 - Is your regular vet on board with the idea of you caring for your horse at home?
 Can they get there quickly in the event of an emergency?
 If your vet is recommending a rehab facility, as much as you might not want to, you should definitely consider it.